SC asks NEET-PG-22 aspirants to make representation to Govt for extending deadline for internship | Law-Order

 A bench of Justices DY Chandrachud, Surya Kant, and Vikram Nath said that looking at the hardship faced by the aspirants, the MoHFW may decide on the representation within one week from the date of its submission.

+"This May 31, the deadline can be extended by a month or two", he said, adding that many candidates had joined COVID duties and hence could not commence internships early.
+The senior advocate further said that different medical institutions have different internship schedules and some started in May 2021, June 2021, or July 2021.

+"The last lot may be in September 2021", he said, adding that the examination which was scheduled for March 2022, has been now postponed to May 2022 on account of the COVID pandemic and hence this deadline can also be extended by a month or two.

-The bench said that it would be like stepping into the policy decision as there is no uniform date for commencement of the internship.
+The bench said that it would be like stepping into the policy decision as there is no uniform date for commencement of the internship across the country.

 "Suppose, even if we extend the May 31, deadline by a month or two, there may be a group of students who still miss out on the one-year deadline.
-It is more of a policy decision, let the government consider your representation", the bench said.
+It is more of a policy decision, let the government consider your representation", the bench said as it disposed of the matter.

 The top court noted that the date of NEET-PG-22, which was earlier scheduled to be held in March, has now been extended.